-Figure 15: Attaching the Adhesive Feet
+Figure 3-4 Attaching the Adhesive Feet

-- 2. Set the device on a flat surface near an AC power source, making sure there are at least two inches of space on all sides for proper air flow. - 3.
-If installing a single switch only, go to "Connecting to a Power Source" on page 51. - 4.
+Set the device on a flat surface near an AC power source, making sure there are at least two inches of space on all sides for proper air flow.

+- If installing a single switch only, go to "Connecting to a Power Source" at the end of this chapter. - 4.
 If installing multiple switches, attach four adhesive feet to each one.
 Place each device squarely on top of the one below, in any order. - 5.
 If also installing an RPS, place it close to the stack.